jgoalby/log2div/README.md

 ## What features do you not plan to add?
 - Full-featured developer tools.
 That is a lot of work to create something desktop browsers already excel at.
+- Features that are best provided by the containing application.
+E.g. LocalStorage support.

 # Why?